AP Decision Notes: What to expect in the New Jersey presidential and state primaries - WTOP News

 WASHINGTON (AP) — Voters in New Jersey on Tuesday will choose candidates vying to replace Democratic Sen. Bob Menendez, who is on trial in federal court in New York on corruption charges and has opted not to run in the state’s Democratic primary.

-Menendez, who has held the seat for more than 18 years, has said he would consider running in the general election as an independent if he is acquitted.
+Menendez, who has held the seat for more than 18 years, filed to run as an independent candidate on Monday, the day before the primary.
+He had previously said he would consider running as an independent if he is acquitted.

 Presidential primaries will also be on the ballot, along with primary elections for U.S. House.

-The prospect of an open Senate seat has already had cascading effects in the state.
+While Menendez’s reentry into the race could complicate Democratic efforts to retain the Senate seat, his decision not to run in the party primary has already had cascading effects in the state.
 The early jockeying between first lady Tammy Murphy, who has since suspended her campaign, and front-runner Rep. Andy Kim led to a ruling that eliminated the party line for at least the primary.
 The party line is a ballot design specific to New Jersey that displays candidates endorsed by county parties in one column, which opponents argue creates an advantage for party-backed candidates.

 On the Republican side, the Senate primary is among four candidates: hotelier and leading Republican fundraiser Curtis Bashaw, Navy veteran Albert Harshaw, former Tabernacle Deputy Mayor Justin Murphy and Mendham Borough Mayor Christine Serrano Glassner.
 Serrano Glassner has been endorsed by former President Donald Trump.